White Light/White Heat: Legacy

 Retrospective reviews have been much more positive, and White Light/White Heat eventually sold over half a million copies internationally before Reed's death in 2013.

 David Fricke of Rolling Stone, in a 1985 review of the first three records of the band, said it stood out even compared with contemporary songs, stating that no wave and hardcore songs didn't meet its "sheer industrial discord and locomotive propulsion".
-Reviewing the deluxe edition of the record, Douglas Walk of Pitchfork labeled it a "best new issue".
+Reviewing the deluxe edition of the record, Douglas Walk of Pitchfork labeled it a "best new reissue".
 Walk called the album "mysterious" and "a relentless, screeching, thudding, scoffing assault on the pop sensibilities of its time".
 Thomas Hobbs, in a review for Crack, praised its production but was divided on its lyrics, saying they "make it a record that's a lot harder to love; perhaps that was the aim all along".

 Other reviews praised the album's abrasive production.
 Mark Deming of AllMusic considered it "easily the least accessible" of the band's albums, saying: "anyone wanting to hear their guitar-mauling tribal frenzy straight with no chaser will love it, and those benighted souls who think of the Velvets as some sort of folk-rock band are advised to crank their stereo up to ten and give side two a spin."
 Greg Kot of Chicago Tribune described the album as "Loud, abrasive, chilling-the perfect antidote for the Age of Aquarius."
 The Guardian singled out the track "Sister Ray," saying the only appropriate sound to follow the "brutal improvisational workout ... is silence".
 Record Collector contended that it "was as near as the VU ever got to sounding trippily à la mode in 1967–68, even if it remains as streaked with street dirt as a discarded pie."
 Unterberger said the album was perhaps the "loudest ... of all time."